yhoogstrate/fuma/README.md

 +	STAR<sup>[6]</sup>
 +	Tophat_Fusion<sup>[7]</sup>

-Because RNA-Sequencing deals with samples that may have undergrond splicing, reads may split up because of biological processes.
+Because RNA-Sequencing deals with samples that may have undergone splicing, reads may split up because of biological processes.
 If a fusion event takes place, the same thing may happen.
 Therefore we hypothesize that using spanning read distances may be unreliable, because there are known introns of > 100kb.
 Therefore, FuMa translates the breakpoint to gene names, and only overlaps breakpoints with the same genename(s).

 ## Installation ##
 ### Ubuntu ###
-We advice you to run the following commands to install FuMa on Ubuntu:
+We advise you to run the following commands to install FuMa on Ubuntu:

 	sudo apt-get install build-essential python-dev git python-pip sudo pip uninstall fuma